ShaunCurtis/Blazr.Demo.Database/Simple-JWT-Issuer-Server.md

 # Simple JWT Issuer Server

-The first step is to build a simple JWT Issuer Server.
+Step one is a simple JWT Issuer Server.
+The suppoirt classes used are cover in the Support Classes document.

-This will use a set of fixed identities we can use with fixed Guids that are easy to recognise.
-The identities are provided by a static `FixedIdentities` object in the Core domain.

-DotNetCore's main identity class is `ClaimsPrincipal`, so the class class contains a set of `ClaimsPrincipal` objects for each identity and a set of collections of these objects.
+To keep things simple we have a static `FixedIdentities` object in the Core domain.
+This uses a set of fixed identities we can use with easy to recognise fixed Guids.
+DotNetCore's main identity class is the `ClaimsPrincipal`: each identity is a `ClaimsPrincipal` object.
+There are various dictionaries of these `ClaimsPrincipal`objects.

 ### SimpleIdentities

 `SimpleIdentities` declares three identities: Visitor, User and Admin.
 The declaration for `User` along with it's `Claim` collection is shown below.

 ```csharp
 public static readonly Guid UserId = Guid.Parse("10000000-0000-0000-0000-000000000002");